Philippa of Hainault: Military campaigns

 Philippa served as regent of England during the absence of her spouse in 1346.
 Facing a Scottish invasion, she gathered the English army, fought the Scots at the Battle of Neville's Cross near Durham, and rallied the English soldiers on horse before them prior to the battle.
 This event resulted in an English victory and the Scottish King David II being taken prisoner, and held captive for eleven years.

 Philippa accompanied her husband on expeditions to Scotland and the rest of Europe in the early campaigns of the Hundred Years War, where she won acclaim for her gentle nature and compassion.
 She was also remembered for persuading her husband to spare the lives of the Burghers of Calais, whom he had planned to execute as an example to the townspeople following his successful siege of that port.

-Death
+Death and burial

-On 15 August 1369, Queen Philippa died of an illness similar to edema in Windsor Castle.
+On 15 August 1369, Queen Philippa died of an illness similar to oedema in Windsor Castle.
 She was given a state funeral six months later on 9 January 1370 and was interred at Westminster Abbey.
 Her alabaster effigy was executed by sculptor Jean de Liège.
 Her tomb was placed on the northeast side of the Chapel of Edward the Confessor and on the opposite side of her husband's grandparents, Edward I and Eleanor of Castile.
 Eight years later, Edward III died and was buried next to Philippa.
 By all accounts, their forty-year marriage had been happy.

 The Queen's College, Oxford was founded by her chaplain Robert de Eglesfield in her honour.